-Hunter Meekins enters his third year as a member of the Manteo Baseball coaching staff.
+Hunter Meekins enters his fourth year as a member of the Manteo Baseball coaching staff.
 He played four years of varsity baseball at MHS before going on to play at Barton College.
 At Manteo Meekins was a standout in both baseball and football.
 He was all conference in baseball in 2006 and 2007.
 As a right handed pitcher he recorded a 25-5 record during his high school career.
 On the gridiron Meekins was a 2006 all conference selection, as well as the teams leading receiver.
 He helped lead the Redskin football team to an appearance in the 2006 1A state championship.

 From 2007-2011 Meekins was a weekend starter for Barton College.
 He won the Conference Carolinas pitcher of the week award many times.
 He was also the 2011 Barton College pitcher of the year.